Latitude Run + Abello 90″ Reversible Modular Sofa & Chaise with Ottoman

 At Wayfair

-Seats 3 Overall Depth 59.5 '' Overall Height 34 '' Overall Width 90 '' Provides an exquisite touch to any modern living area and makes an excellent addition to any living area.
+Provides an exquisite touch to any modern living area and makes an excellent addition to any living area.
 What's Included?
-Sofa Included Ottoman Included Features Flexible combination Product Details Storage Included: No Orientation: Reversible Number of Pieces: 5 Seat Fill Material: Foam Product Care: NA Adult Assembly Required: Yes More About This Product When you buy a undefined online from Wayfair, we make it as easy as possible for you to find out when your product will be delivered.
-If you have any questions about your purchase or any other product for sale our customer service representatives are available to help.
-Whether you just want to buy a undefined or shop for your entire home, Wayfair has a zillion things home.
+Sofa Included Ottoman Included Features Flexible combination Product Details Storage Included: No Orientation: Reversible Number of Pieces: 5 Seat Fill Material: Foam Product Care: NA Adult Assembly Required: Yes